javadelight/delight-nashorn-sandbox/README.md

 Use [Java Delight Repository](https://github.com/javadelight/delight-main#maven-repository).

-If you are looking for a JAR with all
+If you are looking for a JAR with all dependencies, download the -distribution.jar file from the latest version from [here](http://maven.appjangle.com/appjangle/releases/org/javadelight/delight-nashorn-sandbox/).

 ## Further Documentation